ruifelixpereira/service-health-funcapp/README.md

 ## Introduction

-Azure service issues, updates & retirements can occur.
-Service issues are anything that could affect your availability, from outages and planned maintenance to service transitions and retirements.
-While rare, they occur.
-[Azure Service Health](https://learn.microsoft.com/en-us/azure/service-health/overview) is a free Azure service that provides alerts and guidance regarding these occurrences on a timely fashion.
-In some organizations the challenge is to make these alerts reach out to the right people like the Application Owners.
-They should be aware of these occurrences to properly plan in advance how to deal with such situations.
+Azure service issues are anything that could affect your resources availability, from outages and planned maintenance to service transitions and retirements.
+While rare, the reality is that they occur.
+To increase the awareness and anticipate such service issues, Azure supplies a free service named [Azure Service Health](https://learn.microsoft.com/en-us/azure/service-health/overview) that provides alerts and guidance regarding these occurrences on a timely fashion.

-Given this context, let's define a Service Health Enhanced Notifications process to ensure that events like Planned maintenance & Service transitions and retirements are communicated in a timely fashion to the right persons

-This project aims to enhance notifications triggered by Azure Service Health alerts.
 Azure Service Health provides personalized alerts and guidance when Azure service issues affect you.
 It can notify you, help you understand the impact of issues, and keep you updated as the issue is resolved.
-Although Azure Service Health provides an Alerts feature, in some custom scenarios we need to enhance and further customize the integration with other systems.
+In some organizations the challenge is to make these alerts reach out to the right people, like the Application Owners, that need to be aware of these occurrences to properly plan in advance and avoid disruptions.
+Althought, Azure Service Health allows to configure alerts and provides certain integration capabilities with [webhooks](https://learn.microsoft.com/en-us/azure/service-health/service-health-alert-webhook-guide), in some custom scenarios we need to enhance and further customize the integration with other systems.
+This project aims to enhance the notifications triggered by Azure Service Health alerts.

 ## Solution overview

 The solution is based on Azure Functions and Azure Storage.
 The Azure Function is triggered by a Timer and checks new Service Health events on Resource Graph.
 When a new event is found, the function sends a notification to a storage queue.
-A second Azure Function is used to send notifications to the Application Owners.
-The notification can be sent by email, or by calling the APIS of externals systems like ITSM, DevOps or others.
+A second Azure Function is used to dispatch and send notifications to the Application Owners by email, or by calling the APIs of externals systems like ITSM (e.g., ServiceNow), DevOps (e.g., GitHub Issues, Azure DevOps Boards, Jira) or others (e.g., Backstage notifications system).

 ![alt text](docs/images/arch.png)